mozilla/data-docs/concepts/choosing_a_dataset.md

 This guide focuses on descriptive datasets and does not cover experimentation.
-For example, this guide will help if you need to answer questions like: how many users do we have in Germany, how many crashes we see per day, or how many users have a given addon installed.
+For example, this guide will help if you need to answer questions like:

+- How many users do we have in Germany, how many crashes we see per day?
+- How many users have a given addon installed?

 If you're interested in figuring out whether there's a causal link between two events take a look at our [tools for experimentation](/tools/experiments.md).